How To Stop a Cat From Scratching the Furniture

 Some of your furniture will always have a special place in your cat’s heart as their favorite scratching location.
 In this case, there are various options you can try:

-• Put a double-sided tape to your furniture.
+• Put double-sided tape on your furniture.
 Cats generally do not find sticky areas pleasant as the hairless skin on the cat’s paws are extremely sensitive.
-Applying a double-sided tape on your furniture’s surface will help deter your cat from scratching your furniture.
+Applying double-sided tape on your furniture’s surface will help deter your cat from scratching your furniture.

-• Plastics can help in deterring your cat from approaching your furniture as the smell and feel does not feel good to them.
-You could cover the furniture with a plastic cover if you are not at home to deter your furbaby from staying on your plastic-covered furniture.
+• Plastic can be effective in deterring your cat from approaching your furniture since the smell and texture of plastic are unpleasant to them.
+If you’re not at home, you can cover the furniture with a plastic cover to discourage your furbaby from coming near the protected surface.

 • When buying new furniture, consider getting a tight-weave microfiber fabric instead of a tweed-like fabric.
 Cats are not interested in scratching fluffy materials as their claws will not get through it.